Axiom Geomatics logo

 Why should this matter to you?

-When you buy or sell a house, you will want to know if there are any bylaws that it does not follow.
-If the house does not comply with local bylaws, you will not get a stamp of compliance from the City of Calgary.
+When you buy or sell a property, you will want to know if there are any bylaws that it does not follow because if the property does not comply with local bylaws, you will not get a stamp of compliance from the municipality.
 Many buyers will not accept a house without this stamp, and almost all mortgage companies will not mortgage a property with these deficiencies.

-When you buy that property, you are about to inherit any problems the property has.
-If your new home does not comply with Calgary’s bylaws, the city may then require you to fix this situation, which will add additional expenses to your new home.
-Every buyer should get a Real Property Report (RPR) to make sure that their new home will have none of these issues.
+When you buy a property, you inherit any deficiencies that the property might have.
+If your new home does not comply with Calgary’s bylaws, the City may then require you to address any issues, which could add additional expense.
+Every buyer should get a Real Property Report (RPR) to ensure that their new home is fully compliant.

-Although rare, if the city makes you remove a window well, you will likely have to remove the window.
-Because basement bedrooms are required to have a window of a certain size for escape in case of an emergency, that room will no longer be able to be used as a bedroom.
-This may cause serious frustration for a growing family, for example, who must find other rooms for a permanent bedroom, on top of the costs of removing the window well.
+Although rare, if the city makes you remove a window well, you will likely have to remove the window as well.
+Basement bedrooms are required to have a window of a certain size for escape in case of an emergency.
+Without a window well, that room will most likely no longer be able to be used as a bedroom.
+This may cause serious frustration on top of the costs of removing the window well.

-If the city requires that you relocate your air conditioning unit to the back of the house, you will have to face the expense of having it decommissioned, moved and reinstalled.
-Because the connection between the furnace and the exterior A/C unit is usually run through the floor, you will face the extra costs of pulling down the ceiling and moving these connections around.
-Even if your basement is unfinished, it may cause frustrations because the new required outside location may not work very well with the inside design of the basement.
-This is an expense that no homeowner, especially a new homeowner, wants to face.
+If the City requires that you relocate your air conditioning unit, you will have the expense of having it decommissioned, moved and reinstalled.
+Because the connection between the furnace and the exterior A/C unit is usually run through the floor, you may have the extra costs of ceiling repairs and moving connections.
+If your basement is unfinished, it may cause frustrations as the new required outside location may not work very well with the future design of the basement.
+These are expenses that no homeowner, especially a new homeowner, wants to face.

 What about window wells and A/C units installed before 2008?